LameckL/monty/README.md

 ##0x19.
 C - Stacks, Queues - LIFO, FIFO

-this is a collab project
+this is a collab project by alx africa se